Loyola station: History

 Between 1949 and 1976, Evanston Express trains (the service which would eventually be known as the Purple Line Express) also stopped at Loyola.

-Loyola station renovation
+Loyola station renovation and Sister Jean Plaza

 The station was renovated from 2012 to 2013, due to a new plaza that was built adjacent to the station, so the CTA decided to build a front entrance facing the plaza.
 The station remained open during construction and construction was staged in phases to maintain access and minimize impact on regular use of the station.
 The front entrance was renovated in 2013.